cloudback/docs/content/features/various-backup-storages.md

 ## Need another storage?

-We added a support of [OpenStack Swift](https://github.com/cloudback/issue-tracker/issues/6) and [Microsoft OneDrive](https://github.com/cloudback/issue-tracker/issues/7) within a feature request from our users.
+We added support of [OpenStack Swift](https://github.com/cloudback/issue-tracker/issues/6) and [Microsoft OneDrive](https://github.com/cloudback/issue-tracker/issues/7) within a feature request of our users.

 [Contact us](/contact-us) or [create a feature request](https://github.com/cloudback/issue-tracker/issues/new?template=feature_request.md) and we will consider implementing your storage.